flyflyck/Phenotype_Prediction/README.md

 </div>

-## 🧠 Interpretability

-We used SHAP values to interpret the contribution of individual features (e.g., BMI, age, smoking status, genetic PCs) to the model predictions.
-This helped to identify both known and novel contributors to phenotype variation.

 ## 📝 Citation
 If you use this work, please cite:

-**Meléndez, A. et al. (2023).** *A Tree-Based Approach to Phenotype Prediction Using the UK Biobank*.
-IEEE International Conference on Bioinformatics and Biomedicine (BIBM).
+A. Meléndez et al., "Assessing Tree-Based Phenotype Prediction on the UK Biobank," 2023 IEEE International Conference on Bioinformatics and Biomedicine (BIBM), Istanbul, Turkiye, 2023, pp. 3804-3810, doi: 10.1109/BIBM58861.2023.10385960.

 ## 🔗 Links